SalomePlatform/adao/doc/en/snippets/ModuleCompatibility.rst

 the ADAO module behaves identically (to the extent of modifications depending on the support tools).
-It is strongly discouraged (or impossible) to use ADAO with a version lower than the minimum version, and there is no explicit limitation to the use of the ADAO module beyond the reached version but this remains without guarantee.
+It is strongly discouraged (or impossible) to use ADAO with a version lower than the minimum version, and there is no explicit limitation to the use of the ADAO module beyond the reached version (but this remains without guarantee).
 If an unusual error is encountered for previously running calculations, it is strongly recommended to revert to supporting tool versions within the range described below.